theafolayan/wp-cross-site-linker/cross-site-linker/README.md

 *   **Merge and Rank:** Merges and ranks suggestions from all configured external sites.
 *   **Insert Links:** Easily insert links to external posts into the current post.
 *   **Contextual Link Inserter:** A modal to search for and insert links when you highlight text in the editor.
+*   **Classic Editor Integration:** Adds results from your other sites to the link dialog search when editing with the Classic Editor.

 ### Settings Page